adamgryu/Plankton/README.md

 This is a quick fork I created to add some features to help Plankton integrate with Unity.

+* I added Plankton Vertex Data to preserve vertex information such as UVs and Normals.
+* I added some non-allocating versions of circulator functions to improve performance and GC in runtime Unity games.
+* I added PlanktonTools.cs which includes some helper functions to get started, such as converting between Unity and Plankton.

 # Plankton

 ## Description